vulkano-rs/vulkano-www/content/guide-graphics-pipeline-creation.md

 Finally in [the render passes section](/guide/render-pass-framebuffer) we create a render pass and a framebuffer.

-It is now time to put everything together and perform the draw operation.
+It is now time to put everything together and perform the draw operation!

 ## Creating a graphics pipeline